-Please note: When you paste a third party player link in a browser, it redirects to a link with an expiring token.
-When sharing third party links, make sure that you are copying the link address directly from your video settings (which starts with https://player.vimeo.com/external/) and not the redirected link in the browser (which starts with https://fpdl.vimeocdn.com/ or or https://gcs-vimeo.akamaized.net).
+Please note: When you paste a third-party player link in a browser, it redirects to a link with an expiring token.
+When sharing third-party links, make sure that you are copying the link address directly from your video settings (which starts with https://player.vimeo.com/external/) and not the redirected link in the browser (which starts with https://fpdl.vimeocdn.com/ or https://gcs-vimeo.akamaized.net).
 Also, modifying the URL in any way will result in a 403 error.

 Analytics for your videos in third-party players

 Downgrade to a Basic or Plus membership

 If you downgrade to Basic or Plus, any direct links you've shared or embedded will no longer work (for example, your embedded video will no longer load).
-If you decide to re-upgrade to PRO, Business, or Premium, your links will automatically reactivate.
+If you decide to re-upgrade to Pro or higher, your links will automatically reactivate.